Our Services

 Published on: 3/18/2026

-Cold plunging can boost mood and focus by raising dopamine and endorphins for hours, improve stress resilience and sleep, and may ease anxiety and inflammation, but effects vary and it is not a replacement for medical care.
+Cold plunging may boost mood, focus, and stress resilience by increasing dopamine and endorphins, improve sleep, and help ease anxiety and inflammation.
+Results vary, and cold therapy is not a substitute for medical care.

-There are several factors to consider for safety: start with brief cold showers, use moderate temperatures and controlled breathing, limit to 2 to 4 sessions weekly, do not go alone, and seek medical clearance or avoid if you have heart or blood pressure disease, stroke history, arrhythmias, Raynaud's, respiratory disorders, pregnancy, cold urticaria, severe anxiety with panic, or a history of fainting; see below for the full protocol and cautions that could guide your next steps.
+For safety, start with brief cold showers, use moderate temperatures and controlled breathing, limit sessions to 2–4 per week, and never plunge alone.
+Get medical clearance—or avoid cold plunging entirely—if you have heart disease, high or low blood pressure, a history of stroke, arrhythmias, Raynaud's, respiratory disorders, pregnancy, cold urticaria, severe anxiety with panic, or a history of fainting.

 But what does science actually say?
 And more importantly, is it safe for you?